owntracks/booklet/docs/features/tlscert.md

 We recommend you proceed as follows:

 1. Install the [TLS](tls.md) CA certificate in your system keystore by sending it (e.g. via e-mail) to your device and installing it in the system profile.
 (Click on the certificate and follow iOS' instructions.)
 2. Send the prepared PKCS#12 file (with an `.otrp` extension) to your device, and open it.
-It will be imported into OwnTracks
+It will be imported into OwnTracks.
+Note that external config loading needs to be enabled for this to work.
 3. Launch OwnTracks, select Settings and TLS.
 Select the `otrp` file you just imported as Client Certificate Filename, and below that, enter its passphrase.
 4. Leave _Use Custom Security Policy_ disabled.
 5. Verify the connection to your broker.